nus-cs2103-AY2223S2/ip/docs/README.md

 2. Download the latest `duke.jar`.

-3. Copy the file to the folder you want to use as the home folder for your Duke.

-4. Open a command terminal, `cd` into the folder you put the jar file in, and use the `java -jar duke.jar` command to run the application.
+3. Open the jar file and run the application.

    A GUI similar to the below should appear in a few seconds.
 Note how the app contains some sample data.

    ![Sample of Starting Page](./startingscreenshot.png)

-5. Type the command in the command box and press Enter to execute it. e.g. typing help and pressing Enter will open the help window.
+4Type the command in the command box and press Enter to execute it. e.g. typing help and pressing Enter will open the help window.
 Some example commands you can try:
    - `list` : Lists all task
    - `todo [name]` : Adds a `todo` task